Is American International Group Inc (AIG) Set to Underperform? A

-Long-established in the insurance industry, American International Group Inc (AIG, Financial) has enjoyed a stellar reputation.
-It has recently witnessed a daily gain of 2.27%, juxtaposed with a three-month change of 12.37%.
+Long-established in the Insurance industry, American International Group Inc (AIG, Financial) has enjoyed a stellar reputation.
+It has recently witnessed a daily gain of 1.64%, juxtaposed with a three-month change of 16.43%.
 However, fresh insights from the GF Score hint at potential headwinds.
 Notably, its diminished rankings in financial strength, growth, and valuation suggest that the company might not live up to its historical performance.
 Join us as we dive deep into these pivotal metrics to unravel the evolving narrative of American International Group Inc.

 What Is the GF Score?